 More to follow..... watch this space!

-26th August 2015 A article by John Barker printed in a recent 'Methodist Recorder'
+26th August 2015 An article by John Barker printed in a recent 'Methodist Recorder' - (see article at bottom of this page)

 (added 9th September 2013)